MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Windows-PowerShell-Drives.md

 ---
-description: A PowerShell drive is a data store location that you can access like a file system drive in PowerShell.
-By default, PowerShell includes providers that support the file system, the registry, certificate stores, and others. ms.date: 10/11/2021
+description: A PowerShell drive is a data store location that you can access like a filesystem drive in PowerShell.
+By default, PowerShell includes providers that support the filesystem, the registry, certificate stores, and others. ms.date: 12/08/2022
-title: Managing Windows PowerShell Drives
+title: Managing PowerShell drives
 ---
-# Managing Windows PowerShell Drives
+# Managing PowerShell drives

+> This sample only applies to Windows platforms.

-A _Windows PowerShell drive_ is a data store location that you can access like a file system drive in Windows PowerShell.
-The Windows PowerShell providers create some drives for you, such as the file system drives (including C: and D:), the registry drives (HKCU: and HKLM:), and the certificate drive (Cert:), and you can create your own Windows PowerShell drives.
-These drives are very useful, but they are available only within Windows PowerShell.
-You cannot access them by using other Windows tools, such as File Explorer or Cmd.exe.
+A _PowerShell drive_ is a data store location that you can access like a filesystem drive in PowerShell.
+The PowerShell providers create some drives for you, such as the file system drives (including `C:` and `D:`), the registry drives (`HKCU:` and `HKLM:`), and the certificate drive (`Cert:`), and you can create your own PowerShell drives.
+These drives are useful, but they're available only within PowerShell.
+You can't access them using other Windows tools, such as File Explorer or `Cmd.exe`.

-Windows PowerShell uses the noun, **PSDrive**, for commands that work with Windows PowerShell drives.
-For a list of the Windows PowerShell drives in your Windows PowerShell session, use the `Get-PSDrive` cmdlet.
+PowerShell uses the noun, **PSDrive**, for commands that work with PowerShell drives.
+For a list of the PowerShell drives in your PowerShell session, use the `Get-PSDrive` cmdlet.

 ```powershell